 A Quorum shall consist of the duly certified and registered delegates from a majority of the chapters.
 (The Grand Consul and the Past Grand Consuls, while members of the Grand Chapter, are not included in determining a quorum.)
 [Statute 4.08] Duly credentialled virtual delegates shall be included for the purpose of quorum in a manner to be determined by the Presiding Officer.

 At the discretion of the Presiding Officer and in the interest of saving time, registered delegates who have signed in at a business session may be counted as present for purposes of determining whether a quorum exists, unless ten percent (10%) or more qualified voters demand a manual count of delegates in attendance physically or virtually.

 An undergraduate or alumni chapter not in good standing under the requirements of the Constitution or of the Statutes shall be denied representation at the Grand Chapter.

-The members of the Grand Council shall have all the privileges of the Grand Chapter except that they have no right to vote or make nominations unless duly qualified in some other capacity, pursuant to the Constitution and Statutes.
+The members of the Grand Council shall have all the privileges of the Grand Chapter except that they have no right to vote or make nominations unless duly qualified in some other capacity, pursuant to the Governing Laws.

-Robert’s Rules of Order Newly Revised, except as superseded by our Constitution and Statutes, and the rules herein shall be the rules of this Grand Chapter, insofar as they are applicable.
+Robert’s Rules of Order Newly Revised, except as superseded by our Governing Laws, and the Rules as herein adopted shall be the rules of this Grand Chapter, insofar as they are applicable.